Skip to content

 Who should use self-hosted tools?

 Self-hosted tools are best for businesses and agencies that value data ownership, want predictable costs, need GDPR compliance control, or plan to run the software long-term.
-Marketing agencies running loyalty programs for multiple clients especially benefit: one self-hosted installation can serve unlimited brands, whereas SaaS platforms charge per client or per feature tier.
+Marketing agencies that run loyalty programs for multiple clients benefit most: one self-hosted installation can serve unlimited brands, whereas SaaS platforms charge per client or per feature tier.
 Developers and technically capable business owners are the ideal users, though many self-hosted tools (including NowSquare's) are designed to be accessible to non-developers after initial setup.

 Last verified: February 2026